-Imagine if we could throw away the controllers of old and instead plug ourselves into a game console.
+Imagine if we could throw away the controllers of old and instead plug ourselves into a video game console.
 We’d experience the sights, smells, and other sensations of a virtual world as though they were actually real.

 In 2005, Sony patented such a theoretical technology in hopes that it will one day be possible.
 The tech wouldn’t just be for gaming, of course.

-And even that’s a far cry from Matrix-like entertainment and true virtual worlds.
+Even that’s a far cry from Matrix-like entertainment and true virtual worlds.
 And there are patents for everything (including teleportation!), so you never know where this stuff is going to go, if anywhere.